Why Plant Ladies Are The New Cat Ladies

 "I can't leave a bodega without buying a cactus," admitted a co-worker, only half-kidding, when she found out the premise of this story.
 It's one of those things that's funny because it's so true.
-Think about it: What do your flat, your friend’s flat, a stereotypical Pinterest board, and even a recent runway show by an ultra-hip fashion brand have in common?
+Think about it: What do your apartment, your friend’s apartment, a stereotypical Pinterest board, and even a recent runway show by a ultra-hip fashion brand have in common?
 The answer — naturally — is plants.

 Advertisement

 The popularity of houseplants has even made an impact on the ever trend-conscious fashion world.
-Gypsy Sport, the zeitgeisty unisex label helmed by Rio Uribe, showed a model carrying a planter-slash-handbag made out of a football during its spring/summer 2018 show.
+Gypsy Sport, the zeitgeisty unisex label helmed by Rio Uribe, showed a model carrying a planter-slash-handbag made out of a soccer ball during its spring/summer 2018 show.

 “Plants are fashion,” designer and plant-centric interior design expert Olivia Rose (alias Bodega Rose), creator of the eye-catching planter, tells Refinery29 via email.
 “I’m trying to foster the voice of these plants and express the hype I feel for them.
 My dream is to see a huge line outside of a plant store wrapping around the block, with security to the nines.
 It’s 7am on a Thursday and a new rare cultivar of an anthurium just dropped, and everyone needs to cop.”